akashsonowal/ml-foundations/ml-at-scale/README.md

 Bayesian Optimization is good but it is not non-parallizable.
 In Bayesian Op, the prior keep changing with iterations.

 ## Productionization
-This is the MLOps (Writing test to reduce error, versioning, tracking etc)
+This is the MLOps (Writing test to reduce error, versioning, tracking, environment syncronization etc)

 ## Hosting
 1. Data Hosting